Pali-Tech-Org/Quora_cat/README.md

 # Quora_cat
 ## Command are
 ```
 qr!set (to set channel where bot post)
+qr!role role (to set role to ping)
 qr!add profile_name profile_id ( to add profile that the bot should post hi nes answers)
 qr!remove profile_name  (to remove profile and don't get answer from it )
 ```